mburtless/gloo-mesh/docs/content/guides/gateway/getting_started.md

 To start, we are going to set up a route to call the `ratings` service from `bookinfo` on `cluster-1`.
 In order to do this, we will need to create a VirtualGateway resource.
 At a minimum, we'll need to specify which gateway workload that this configuration will be used by, which port the listener will run on, and what kind of listener we want (eg HTTP).

 In our case, we are selecting a single gateway - the `istio-ingressgateway` in `cluster-1`.
 Later we will see that this configuration can also be deployed to multiple gateways at once.
-Note we're also specifing port `8081` for our `HTTP` listener.
+Note we're selecting the port named http2, which in our case corresponds to the port 8080 on our `istio-ingressgateway` service.

 Finally, note that we've in-lined our virtualHost, and added a route to `/ratings` for host `www.example.com` which routes traffic to our `ratings` service.